jonas-diete/wakify/README.md

 ## Emulators
-This app can be ran on  your mobile phone through an emulator on your computer.
+This app can be run on your mobile phone through an emulator on your computer.
 - For iOS we recommend using Xcode
 - For Android we recommend using Android studio